sindresorhus/react-router-util/readme.md

 ### `history`

 A [`history`](https://github.com/ReactTraining/react-router/blob/master/packages/react-router/docs/api/history.md) singleton that you can use in `<Router history={history}>` to access the history from outside the router.
-Can be useful for progammatically navigating to a route when used in combination with non-React code, like Electron IPC events, etc.
+Can be useful for programmatically navigating to a route when used in combination with non-React code, like Electron IPC events, etc.

 ### `<BrowserRouter>`